MadFarmer101/react_portfolio/README.md

 **Deployed at:** [Netlify](https://portfolio101.netlify.com)

 ## The code
-This application is my Portfolio, where you can see my CV and the projects I've done so far.
+This application is my Portfolio. where you can see my CV and the projects I've done so far.
+For a full enjoyment make sure to press the note icon on the home page.

 ## Getting started
 ### Dependencies